-A Regulation of the European Parliament and of the Council amending Directive 2007/46/EC was agreed in December 2014 concerning type-approval requirements for the deployment of the eCall in-vehicle system in all new passenger cars and light duty types of vehicles.
-The regulation requires all new type-approved car models to be equipped with eCall technology from 31 March 2018.

-eCall is a 112 emergency call that can be generated either manually by a vehicle’s occupants, by pressing a dedicated eCall button, or automatically, via activation of in-vehicle sensors when a road accident occurs.
-When activated, the eCall in-vehicle system establishes a voice connection directly with the relevant Public Safety Answering Point (PSAP).
+In practice, an “eCall” is a 112 emergency call that can be generated either manually by a vehicle’s occupants, by pressing a dedicated eCall button, or automatically, via activation of in-vehicle sensors when a road accident occurs.
+When activated, the eCall in-vehicle system establishes a voice connection towards the relevant Public Safety Answering Point (PSAP).

-Even if no vehicle occupant is able to speak, for instance due to injuries, a Minimum Set of Data (MSD) has been defined [1] and is sent to the PSAP over the voice connection.
+Furthermore, even if no vehicle occupant is able to speak, for instance due to injuries, a Minimum Set of Data (MSD) has been defined [1] and is sent to the PSAP over the voice connection.
 The MSD includes accurate location information (GPS geographic coordinates) on the crash site, the triggering mode (automatic or manual), the vehicle identification number, a timestamp as well as current and previous positions.
 This way, with this information, that is valuable for emergency responders, they can reach the exact location as soon as possible.

+Regulation 2015/758 of the European Parliament and of the Council amending Directive 2007/46/EC was agreed in April 2015 concerning type-approval requirements for the deployment of the eCall in-vehicle system in all new passenger cars and light duty types of vehicles.
+The regulation requires all new type-approved car models to be equipped with eCall technology from 31 March 2018.

+The eCall service may be implemented in two different ways [2].
+The first is referred to as the 112-based eCall service where eCalls are directly routed to the PSAP.
+The second is referred to as third party service supported eCall systems (TPS eCall services) where the first part of the eCall is routed to a service centre of a car manufacturer (Original Equipment Manufacturer – OEM) and the second part is subsequently routed by the TPS service centre to the PSAP.
+Private eCall provision (i.e. TPS eCall services) is based on commercial agreements among the involved actors, including mobile operators and PSAPs.
+112-based eCall is mandatory while the implementation of TPS eCall is optional.
+In order to ensure continuity of the 112-based eCall service in all Member States throughout the lifetime of the vehicle and to guarantee that the 112-based eCall service is always automatically available, all vehicles must be equipped with the 112-based eCall service, regardless of whether or not a vehicle owner opts for a TPS eCall service.
+When the vehicle is equipped with both eCall systems, the vehicle owner must be able to choose which eCall system to use at all times as these two systems cannot be active simultaneously.

 In order to provide with the above-mentioned eCall functionalities, the vehicles need facilities to communicate with the PSAP.
 This is carried out by means of mobile networks utilising physical SIM-cards or embedded SIMs (embedded Universal Integrated Circuit Cards – eUICCs).
 In order to provide the service, E.164 telephone numbers (at least to facilitate call-back) and E.212 International Mobile Subscriber Identity (IMSI) resources are needed.

-To the extent national numbers are used for eCall, numbering plan managers and electronic communications network and service providers will need to cooperate closely so that a sustainable numbering solution can be implemented to ensure that the burden of providing numbering resources for eCall devices does not fall disproportionately on one, or a few, European countries.
+To the extent national numbers are used for eCall, numbering plan managers and electronic communications network operators and service providers will need to cooperate closely so that a sustainable numbering solution can be implemented to ensure that the burden of providing numbering resources for eCall devices does not fall disproportionately on one, or a few, European countries.
 Issues around extra-territorial use of numbers and regulatory shopping (i.e. selecting the regulatory regime that is least demanding) need to be resolved in the context of a harmonised approach.